-It’s A Knockout to return to Australia
+It’s A Knockout is returning to Australian TV screens.

 The family show is the first production from Spring, FremantleMedia’s low budget arm launched last month that “is to Fremantle what Jetstar is to Qantas”.